 (Your) Opera in a Trunk, a commissioned outreach touring show for Pensacola Opera, enjoyed seven unique seasons with an ever-changing array of extremely talented opera artists-in-residence often taking their first foray into the world of improvisational theatre.

 Other improvisational products have crossed into multiple venues and stages, such as Is This Seat Taken? — winner of the 2010 Orlando International Fringe Audience Choice Award for “Best Improv Show” — which played for a limited run at SAK Comedy Lab and at various regional improv festivals.
 FourPlay: The Improvised Musical, experienced two raucous and successful seasons at SAK Comedy Lab, and then returned for a third iteration at Winter Park Playhouse, the first time this well-established Equity house offered an improvisational show as part of their regular season.

-Similarly, original improvisational works such as Upton Abbey: An Improvised Comedy of English Manners, The Lost Comedies of William Shakespeare and Murder We Wrote: An Improvised Whodunit, have become a regular feature ay the Annie Russell Theatre, a venue formerly exclusively committed to scripted works in their mainstage season.
-These world premieres have rivaled the attendance and revenue numbers of companion musical and scripted pieces, and successfully demonstrate the untapped potential of bringing traditional audiences and well-crafted improvisational play together in new and exciting ways.
+Similarly, original improvisational works such as Upton Abbey: An Improvised Comedy of English Manners, The Lost Comedies of William Shakespeare and Murder We Wrote: An Improvised Whodunit, became a regular feature at the Annie Russell Theatre, a venue formerly exclusively committed to scripted works in their mainstage season.
+These world premieres rivaled the attendance and revenue numbers of companion musical and scripted pieces, and successfully demonstrate the untapped potential of bringing traditional audiences and well-crafted improvisational play together in new and exciting ways.

 What the critics are saying…